yashthakur2603/Datamites-Github/README.md

-Welcome to the GitHub Project! 🚀
+# 📞 Welcome to the CSAT Analytics Project – PRDA-02 🚀

 Hello, data enthusiasts!
-We’re thrilled to have you here at the GitHub Project—your launchpad for diving into the exciting world of data analytics, machine learning, and beyond!
-Whether you're a curious beginner or a seasoned pro, this repository is packed with resources, projects, and collaborative opportunities to fuel your passion for data.
+Welcome to the **CSAT Analytics Project**, a real-world customer satisfaction analysis built as part of the **Datamites Data Science Program**.
+Whether you're a curious beginner or a seasoned analyst, this project takes you deep into the world of customer service insights using data!

+---

-🌟 What’s in Store?
+## 🌟 What’s Inside?

-Hands-On Projects: Explore real-world datasets, build models, and create stunning visualizations.
-Learning Resources: Access tutorials, code snippets, and tips to level up your skills in Python, SQL, Tableau, and more.
-Community Vibes: Join a vibrant community of learners and mentors to share ideas, troubleshoot, and grow together.

-💡 Why Join Us?This isn’t just a repo—it’s a playground for creativity and discovery.
-Whether you’re tweaking code, mastering Excel, or diving into advanced ML algorithms, we’ve got something for everyone.
-Your contributions, big or small, will help shape this space and inspire others.
+This repository dives into a rich dataset of **32,942 customer service records** to uncover trends, sentiments, and key performance metrics across various dimensions like geography, call reasons, response times, and channels used.

+With a mix of Python-based data wrangling and powerful data visualization using **Tableau / Power BI**, the goal is to extract actionable insights that can help improve customer service operations and satisfaction.

+---

+## 🎯 Project Objectives

+* 🔌 Connect to the customer service database using provided credentials
+* 📈 Create a **Line Chart** to analyze call volume trends
+* 🍩 Build a **Doughnut Chart** to show channel usage
+* 🗺️ Plot a **Geo Map** to visualize call distribution by state
+* 📊 Develop a **Column Chart** to understand reasons for customer calls
+* 📉 Use a **Bar Chart** to assess response times
+* 🔍 Perform detailed EDA and derive insights
+* 📊 Present findings through interactive dashboards and a summary presentation

+---

+## 📦 Dataset Overview

+* **Records**: 32,942
+* **Columns**: 12 (e.g., `sentiment`, `csat_score`, `call_timestamp`, `reason`, `channel`, `response_time`, `location`)
+* Purpose: Identify pain points, regional patterns, customer sentiment trends, and service improvement areas

+---

+## 💡 Why Explore This Project?

+This isn’t just another analytics repo — it’s a deep dive into real-world business challenges.
+You'll see how structured data, thoughtful visualizations, and analytical thinking come together to deliver value and recommendations to a business.

+Whether you're exploring sentiment patterns, working with time series, or building dashboards, this project gives you a hands-on example of applying data science in a business context.

+---

-🔥 Get Started!
+## 🔥 Get Started!

+1. Fork the repo and clone it locally
-Fork this repo and explore the folders.
+2. Navigate to the project folder and explore the notebooks/dashboards
-Check out the Projects directory for exciting challenges.
+3. Check out the visualizations and insights
-Share your ideas or ask questions in the Discussions tab.
+4. Review the PPT summary deck and share feedback!

 Let’s make data magic happen!
-Happy coding, analyzing, and learning! 💻📊
+Happy analyzing! 💻📊